mbabynames search ✿

 Hilda Brooke

-"noble and strong" (Hilda) meets "small stream" (Brooke).
+"battle woman" (Hilda) meets "small stream" (Brooke).
 The combination reads as complete.
 Neither name overshadows the other.
 Brooke (1 syllable) provides a firm close after the longer Hilda.

 Flowing and rhythmic